mvolkmann/MyUnixEnv/notes/GoNotes.md

 Go's characteristics at a glance include:

-- compiled to native binaries and libraries
+- a relatively small language that is easy to learn (the May 9, 2018 spec. is only 78 pages)
-- statically typed
+- statically typed which catches many errors at compile-time
-- high performance
 - provides type inference
 - performs garbage collection
 - supports concurrency with lightweight threads called "goroutines"
 - provides communication between goroutines using channels
-- supports networking operations
+- supports networking operations in the standard library
 - minimal support for object-oriented programming through structs with methods

-## Reasons to use Go

-Some of the primary reasons developers choose to use Go include:

-- Go is a relatively small language that is easy to learn (the May 9, 2018 spec. is only 78 pages).
-- Go provides good type safety.
-- Go provides excellent support for asynchronous programming with goroutines and channels.
-- The Go standard library supports writing networking applications.
-- The Go compiler is fast.
-- Go generates native executables, not code that requires a virtual machine.
-- Executables produced by Go have good performance.
-- Go does not support pointer arithmetic and that contributes to simpler code.
+- does not support pointer arithmetic which contributes to simpler code
+- compiles quickly to native executables and libraries, not code that requires a virtual machine
+- high performance

 ## Reasons to use C/C++/Rust instead of Go

 Some of the primary reasons developers choose not to use Go include:

-- TODO: Is Rust mature enough to be considered along side C and C++?
-- Go does not yet have a mature solution to manage package dependency versions for a project.
-- Go does not support generic types which precludes some aspects of functional programming.
+- Go does not currently support generic types which precludes some aspects of functional programming.
-- Some developers feel that the C and C++ libraries are currently more mature than Go libraries.
+- Some developers feel that C and C++ libraries are currently more mature than Go libraries.
 - Currently it is easier to find developers that have C and C++ experience than finding Go developers.
 - Go provides garbage collection and does not allow control of memory allocation/deallocation that is needed for real-time guarantees.
-- Go does not support pointer arithmetic.
+- Go does not support pointer arithmetic which is needed for some types of applications.
-- Some developers object to community standards for Go like using gofmt to format code.
+- Some developers dislike the community standards for Go such as using gofmt to format code.

 ## Zero to Hero